aFrogThatExists/CharacterGenerator/README.md

 # Character Generator
-A character generator made with HTML, JS and TailwindCSS
+A small character generator made with HTML, JS and TailwindCSS

+## Demo
+A demo exists at https://afrogthatexists.github.io/CharacterGenerator/